 Take the Joshin Railway from Takasaki to Joshu-Tomioka Station (35 minutes, 810 yen).
 From the station, it's a 10–15 minute walk to the silk mill.
-Alternatively, you can purchase a 2,200 yen round-trip ticket that includes entry to the mill.
-A local loop bus operates every 40–60 minutes between the station, parking area, and silk mill (100 yen per ride).
+You can also purchase a 2,200 yen round-trip ticket, which includes entry to the mill.
+A local loop bus runs every 40–60 minutes between the station, the parking area, and the silk mill (100 yen per ride).

 Tomioka Silk Mill

-Today, the well-preserved site offers visitors a fascinating glimpse into the past with its historic brick buildings, including the reeling mill, east and west warehouses, and the residence of the French director, Paul Brunat.
-Set in Tomioka due to its abundant natural resources, cool climate, and proximity to Yokohama for transport, the complex remains a testament to Japan’s industrial ingenuity.
-Guests can explore the factory’s original silk machines and experience the mill’s history through free multilingual audio tours.
-For those interested in a deeper understanding, guided tours in Japanese are also available for a small fee.
+The well-preserved site offers visitors a rare glimpse into Japan's industrial past, with its historic brick buildings, including the reeling mill, east and west warehouses, and the former residence of the French director, Paul Brunat.
+The complex was strategically located in Tomioka due to its abundant natural resources, cool climate, and proximity to Yokohama, which facilitated easy access for export.
+Visitors can explore several of the original buildings, view antique silk machines, and listen to free multilingual audio tours.
+For those interested in a more in-depth experience, guided tours in Japanese are available for a small fee.

 Hours and Fees